junxit/us-congress-bills-115/metadata.md

 - 2017-03-16 — Placed on the Union Calendar, Calendar No. 22.
 - 2017-03-16 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-42, Part I.
 - 2017-03-16 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-42, Part I.
+- 2017-03-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-03-22 — Considered as unfinished business. (consideration: CR H2330-2331)
+- 2017-03-22 — Considered under suspension of the rules. (consideration: CR H2304-2307)
+- 2017-03-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1238.
+- 2017-03-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-03-22 — Mr. Donovan moved to suspend the rules and pass the bill.
+- 2017-03-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 6 (Roll no. 187). (text: CR H2304-2305)
+- 2017-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 6 (Roll no. 187).(text: CR H2304-2305)